stom66/blender-dcltk-cannon-colliders/README.md

 The addon peforms roughly the following process when the "Export" button is clicked:

-* Work out grid size and origin based on collection bounding box
-* Work out bounding boxes for all objects in collection
+* Loop through all objects in the specified collection
-* Loop through each grid tile and check for objects with intersecting bounding boxes (see [caveat #1](#known-issues-limitations-and-caveats))
+* Check if the object has a Rigibody component
+* Create an object representing the object mesh and its Rigidbody properties
-* Duplicate all objects in the tile, which:
+* Export all objects to the specified JSON file
-    * Adds an intersection boolean to limit the geometry to the tile bounds
-    * Adds a triangulate modifier
-    * Applies all modifiers (mirrors, bevels, etc)
-    * Updates the objects origin (see [Advanced settings - Tile origin](#advanced-settings))
-* Double check we have some mesh data in the tile after applying all the bools
-* Export the duplicated objects and remove them

-Tileset JSON
+Collider JSON
 ---

 > **NOTE:** Positions and indexes are in XYZ order, with Z representing the vertical (up) axis

-The addon exports a JSON structure describing the tileset to `tileset.json`.
+The addon exports a JSON structure describing the colliders to the output file specified.
+By default this is `colliders.json`.

 It contains the following information:

 ```js